Apple’s satellite messaging feature on iPhone is drawing attention again, this time for how it handles iMessage and SMS when there is no cellular

 iMessage and SMS Behavior

 When connected via satellite, both iMessage and SMS can work.
 If the recipient is using an iPhone, messages are delivered through iMessage.
-If not, the system can fall back to SMS once the satellite link is active.

 However, the experience is slower than normal texting.
-Messages may take longer to send, and users often need to remain still with a clear view of the sky until delivery is complete.
+Messages may take longer to send, and users often need to remain still with a clear

 What This Means for iPhone Users